-I can still think of almost 0.0 reasons why a family would purchase this seat and not use SnugLock to install it but because we’re a full service organization, we’ll explore that installation method as well.
+Unless you are installing the Nautilus Snuglock LX in a Ford or Lincoln vehicle that is equipped with inflatable seat belts, I can think of almost 0.0 reasons why a family would purchase this seat and not use SnugLock to install it.
+We’re a full service organization, so we’ll explore that installation method as well.

 Set the Nautilus on the vehicle seat and loosely secure the top tether to the vehicle’s tether anchor, then thread either the lower anchors or the vehicle seat belt through the belt path.
 Unsnap the cover to expose the belt path.
 This exposure will help you gain leverage as you tighten the seat.

 Buckle the vehicle seat belt and remove most of the slack from the webbing.
 Here’s a helpful technique — try pushing straight back on the center portion of the Nautilus with one hand or by using your knee as leverage (NOT by kneeling in the seat!) to push the Nautilus straight back while pulling the shoulder portion of the vehicle seat belt tight across the belt path.
 Once the slack has been removed, hold the shoulder portion of the seat belt in place with one hand, engage the retractor by pulling all of the slack out of the remaining section of the shoulder belt until it clicks, then feed the vehicle seat back into the vehicle.
 The last few clicks are the key to a secure installation — once the majority of the slack is removed from the seat belt, let go, then grab the shoulder portion once more.
 Pull the seat belt out as far as possible (it shouldn’t be very far at all!), while pushing the Nautilus toward the vehicle seat belt, then feed the very small but critical remaning section of slack back into the retractor.
 Remove the slack from the top tether when you’re finished.
 This should make for a secure installation.